Oxford Lane Capital Corp. (NASDAQ:OXLCN) Declares Monthly Dividend of $0.15

 Oxford Lane Capital Corp.
-(NASDAQ:OXLCN – Get Free Report) declared a monthly dividend on Monday, August 7th, Wall Street Journal reports.
-Stockholders of record on Tuesday, October 17th will be given a dividend of 0.1484 per share on Tuesday, October 31st.
-This represents a $1.78 dividend on an annualized basis and a dividend yield of 7.69%.
-The ex-dividend date of this dividend is Monday, October 16th.
+(NASDAQ:OXLCN – Get Free Report) declared a monthly dividend on Tuesday, August 8th, Wall Street Journal reports.
+Shareholders of record on Thursday, November 16th will be paid a dividend of 0.1484 per share on Thursday, November 30th.
+This represents a $1.78 dividend on an annualized basis and a yield of 7.68%.
+The ex-dividend date is Wednesday, November 15th.

 Oxford Lane Capital Company Profile